kvttt/XRayPanorama/README.md

 * Users have the option to interactively crop the images to remove artifact on the top and bottom edges of the images.
 * The program can automatically match the appearances of the three images to account for intensity differences due to different exposure settings when the images were taken.
+* To calculate the HKA angle directly in the program, users will be prompted to specify three points on the composite image.
+The HKA angle will then be calculated and displayed for the user.
+* A separate program is provided to directly calculate the HKA angle when a composite image is already present.

 Dependencies
 ------------